CozyPlantlady/the-garden-gate/README.md

 # The Garden Gate - Interactive story
+In this README-file I'm using both the words "game" and "story" to talk about same project.
+The Garden Gate is original work written by creator.

 ## Strategy
 This game is Choose your own adventure- type of story.
-Player can choose to play only one story line or, if replayed, unlock the final story.
-This game is for fun, but has some darkes themes and is not suitable for young players.
+User can choose to play only one story line or, if replayed, unlock the final story.
+This game is for fun, but has some darker themes (death) and hence is not suitable for younger audience.

 ## Scope
 Since the project can't be too large I choose to make a limited amount of story lines and make the game re-playable.
-To Make this sort of text-heavy game I have been advised to make use Of JSon, and will add most of the text on a separate file to be called on.
+To make this sort of text-heavy game I have been advised to make use Of JSon, but didn´t have perfect time to get comfortable with it.

 ### User goals:
 What is their goal?
 What problem does this product or feature solve for them?